jhoannachan/codecademydatascience/README.md

 # codecademydatascience
-Projects from the Codecademy Data Science Path
+Hurricane Analysis Project - Codecademy Data Science Path

+This CodeAcademy project organizes and manipulates data about Category 5 Hurricanes, the strongest hurricanes as rated by their wind speed.